1949 MacRobertson Miller Aviation DC-3 crash: Aircraft

 The aircraft was constructed as a Douglas C-47A-20-DL transport aircraft with a Douglas serial number 9350.
 It was completed in April 1943 and assigned the military serial number 42-23488.
-It was delivered to the US Army Air Force in Brisbane in May 1943.
+It was delivered to the United States Army Air Forces in Brisbane in May 1943.

 In July 1946, it was acquired by MacRobertson Miller Aviation and ferried from the Philippines to Perth, where it was converted from a military C-47 to a civil DC-3 with seating for 21 passengers.
 It was registered by MacRobertson Miller Aviation in March 1947 and named Fitzroy.